Payment answers for China travel

 Topic clusters

-These hubs group answer pages by the job a first-time visitor needs to finish: pay, enter, connect, move, eat, plan, or recover.
+These hubs group guide pages by the job a first-time visitor needs to finish: pay, enter, connect, move, eat, plan, or recover.

 Alipay, Weixin Pay, foreign-card, cash, and payment-failure answers for visitors who need the first checkout to work.